Buckling analysis of a steel connection (EN)

 1 New project

-Start with the modification of the joint geometry.
-Right-click on the web of the continuous beam opens the context menu with all available actions for the beams.
+Start with the modification of the connection geometry.
+Right-click on the vertical member B and open the context menu with available actions.
 Use the Plus button to add a new cross-section.

 3 Load effects

-Now define the manufacturing operation.
+Now define the manufacturing operations.
 Start with the right mouse button and click on the Operations row in the tree of entities in the 3D scene.
-Choose the New operation command from the context menu.
+Select the New operation command.

-Choose the Connecting plate operation in the tab of all available manufacturing operations.
+Select the Connecting plate operation from the list of available manufacturing operations.

 5 Calculation and Check

-Now switch to the Check tab at the top of the ribbon and then start the calculation of Buckling analysis under the Calculation command button.
+Navigate to the Check tab at the top ribbon and start the calculation of both the EPS (stress/strain) and buckling analysis under the Calculate and Stress/strain - Buckling command.

-You have designed, optimized, and code-checked a structural steel joint according to Eurocode (EN)
+You have designed and code-checked a structural steel joint according to Eurocode (EN).